athomasq/athomasq.github.io/essays/investing-in-public.md

 <br/>

-## 4. Funnel Statistics
+## 5. Funnel Statistics and Dealflow Questions

 Here's what my funnel looks like over the last 6 months:

 <img src="/assets/img/funnel-stats.jpg" class="image">

 I feel like I need substantially more dealflow.
 My goal is to make 6-8 investments a year, and so far I seem to be on track, but it's a lumpy process.
-I made 2 investments on the same day (!) in June, but after that it was a long dry spell till almost the end of October.
+2 investments on the same day (!) in June, none from July to September, 2 in October, 3 in November.
+Should I expect a steady cadence, or is lumpiness part of the game?
+Does dealflow follow a Poisson process?

-I'd like to reach a state where I see a dozen or more terrific opportunities every year and it genuinely hurts to have to say no to half of them.
+I don't know, but I'd like to reach a state where I see a dozen or more terrific opportunities every year and it genuinely hurts to have to say no to half of them.
 I'm not there yet.
 I *think* I avoid making mediocre investments just to hit my annual deal goal, but I could be utterly wrong on that; after all, I don't see the deals that I don't see.

 One interesting question is, how big does the top of my funnel need to be to support this?
 Presumably an investor who sees 200 companies has better odds of finding 6 excellent ones than an investor who sees just 20.
 But does one who sees 2000 do even better?
 Does quantity imply quality?
 At what point do diminishing returns set in?
 Is there a point where the marginal value turns negative?
 How much is just circularity (the best investors attract the best companies, and also more of the worst)?

-Intuitively I feel like if I invest in say 1 out of every 100 companies I see, I should end up with a pretty good portfolio, but it's not completely obvious.
-(I'm currently at 1 out of every 20, more or less.)
+Intuitively I feel like if I invest in say 1 out of every 50 companies I see, I should end up with a pretty good portfolio, but it's not completely obvious.
+(I'm currently at 1 out of every 15, more or less.)

 [Back to Top ↩](/investing-in-public#table-of-contents)